cmccarthy1/docs/docs/interfaces/ldap/reference.md

 ### `.ldap.err2string`

 _Returns a string description of an LDAP error code.
-The error codes are negative for an API error, 0 for success, and positive for a LDAP result code_
+The error codes are negative for an API error, 0 for success, and positive for a LDAP result code._

 Syntax: `.ldap.err2string[err]`